x71c9/uranio-cli/README.md

 ### Installation

 Uranio CLI requires [Node.js](https://nodejs.org).
-To install it, run the following command from any directory in your terminal:
+To install `uranio-cli`, run the following command from any directory in your terminal:

 ```bash
 npm install uranio-cli -g